- What are the Religion Visa requirements?

 Bringing dependent family members alongside you to the UK on a minister of religion visa

-For the purpose of the visa, a dependent is defined as a partner or child who intends to stay with you in the UK.
+For the purpose of the visa, a dependant is defined as a partner or child who intends to stay with you in the UK.
 Should their visa application be successful, their visa will end on the same date as yours.

 - Your dependent child that is under 18